 A raccoon received by the Jackson County Health Department has tested positive for rabies according to lab results recently received from the Department of Health Pensacola Branch Lab.
-The raccoon fought with and was killed by two dogs on Wintergreen Rd., Southeast of Bascom.
-The dogs have been placed in quarantine to prevent possible spread of the disease.
+The raccoon fought with and was killed by a dog on Hwy 90 in the Cypress area.
+The dog was euthanized to prevent possible spread of the disease.

 T.G.
 Harkrider, Environmental Health Director at the Jackson County Health Department stated that "anyone having knowledge of bites or other exposure from a suspected rabid animal to humans or to domestic animals should immediately contact the Health Department at 482-9227 during normal working hours".